 By Bill Lampton, Ph.D.

-Bill Lampton, Ph.D., “Biz Communication Guy,” helps companies and leaders sharpen their persuasive skills and boost their profits.
-His top-tier client list includes Duracell, Procter and Gamble, Gillette, British Columbia Legal Management Association, Ritz-Carlton Cancun, and Celebrity Cruises.
-Visit his Web site: http://www.bizcommunicationguy.com Call him: 678-316-4300
+Bill Lampton, Ph.D., “Biz Communication Guy,” helps corporations and leaders communicate with poise, persuasion–and profits.
+His top-tier client list includes Ritz-Carlton Cancun, Procter and Gamble, Gillette, University of Georgia Athletic Association, and Celebrity Cruises.
+Visit his Web site to learn more about his services, and while there subscribe to his online newsletter to get regular tips that will boost your business: http://www.bizcommunicationguy.com Call 678-316-4300